bleutzinn/grav-plugin-form-prefiller/README.md

     - '\Grav\Plugin\FormPrefillerPlugin::getFrontmatter'
     - delivery_date
 ```

-in a form field will, at noon on January 1st, 2020 result in the prefilled field showing "2020-01-03 12:00".
+in a form field will result in the prefilled field showing the date and time two days from now.

 ---